Advent-of-q/2021/docs/08-seven-segment-search.md

 ```
 If `cp` finds its right argument maps one index to another, it inserts that mapping into the list.
 Otherwise the right argument will be two pairs of indexes.
-(This is not the general case, but it is so for this problem.)
-The Zen monks `1 reverse\` provide both versions of the pair.
+The [Zen monks](https://community.kx.com/t5/Blogs/Meet-the-Zen-monks/ba-p/11604) `1 reverse\` provide both versions of the pair.

-Two index positions remain unmapped, so we can use `cp` to complete the permutation list.
+Two index positions above remain unmapped, so we can use `cp` to complete the permutation list.
 But we’ll use nulls instead of infinities as placeholders, so `null` finds them.
 ```q
 q)pl:(1 7#0N)cp/dm  / permutations given by unmistakeable numbers